 Celebrate Nashville Cultural Festival — October 3, 2020

 Hours: 10 a.m. to 6 p.m.

 One in six Nashville residents is foreign-born, which is part of what makes Music City such a great place to live!
-To celebrate this diversity, Centennial Park will host Celebrate Nashville Cultural Festival, one of the city’s most vibrant annual events.
+To celebrate this diversity, Centennial Park will host their Celebrate Nashville Cultural Festival online this year.
 This unique festival allows an opportunity for intercultural dialogue, dances and performances from a variety of different cultures.
-Guests can also taste flavors from around the world with a variety of exotic food vendors.
-Shop items that are unique to the festival, and walk through the World Market to find hand-crafted and imported items for purchase.
-Celebrate Nashville is also kid-friendly with children’s activities and a teen area.
+Guests can also taste flavors from around the world with a variety of exotic recipes that the festival will provide and shop items that are unique to the festival in a virtual bazaar.

-Come get your drink on at The Omni Hotel ballroom and taste whiskey from the finest barrels around the world!
+Corkdorks Nashville is moving their annual whiskey festival to an interactive online experience this October!
 Guests will be able to learn more about their love for whiskey and all the work that goes into making it taste so smooth.
-General admission tickets are $100, VIP tickets are $150, and designated driver tickets are $50.
-VIP ticket holders will be given a special gift and led through special tastings.
+General virtual tickets are $50 per class and the all-access pass which has access to every zoom class is $350.
 Explore spirits from all over the globe and broaden your tastebuds with Corkdorks selection of passionate and talented artisans.